Riding the Trend or Protecting Profits | The Hain Celestial Group Inc. (HAIN)

 HAIN’s Market Performance

-HAIN stocks went up by 1.27% for the week, with a monthly jump of 7.91% and a quarterly performance of 14.19%, while its annual performance rate touched 60.38%.
-The volatility ratio for the week stands at 2.62% while the volatility levels for the past 30 days are set at 2.13% for The Hain Celestial Group Inc..
-The simple moving average for the period of the last 20 days is 2.93% for HAIN stocks with a simple moving average of 23.33% for the last 200 days.
+HAIN stocks went down by -0.07% for the week, with a monthly jump of 6.69% and a quarterly performance of 10.79%, while its annual performance rate touched 54.67%.
+The volatility ratio for the week stands at 2.70% while the volatility levels for the past 30 days are set at 2.19% for The Hain Celestial Group Inc..
+The simple moving average for the period of the last 20 days is 1.44% for HAIN stocks with a simple moving average of 21.72% for the last 200 days.

 Analysts’ Opinion of HAIN